 What is sexual harassment?

 Sexual harassment is when someone is subjected to unwanted conduct of a sexual nature, and the conduct has the purpose or effect of violating their dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
-It can also be discriminatory harassment to treat an individual less favourably (for example, refusing them a promotion) because they reject or submit to harassment of a sexual nature.
+It can also be discriminatory harassment to treat an individual less favourably (for example by refusing them a promotion) because they reject or submit to harassment of a sexual nature.

 Both men and women can be victims of sexual harassment.
 A single incident can be enough to constitute harassment; it can also occur even if a harasser does not intend to cause offence, but this is the effect.